By Staci Engman

 SCWR also needs builders, plumbers, electricians and volunteers to build more aviaries and animal enclosures.
 They will gladly name the structures after anyone who is generously willing to sponsor one, like the existing McNamee Building which will house the ICU; and the Eagle Scout Project Mammal Enclosure that credits the troop that volunteered their time and skill to build it.

 Everything is properly managed by a board of directors now that SCWR is in a public facility.
 All this has expanded the breadth of what SCWR can accomplish.
 The possibilities are endless.
 Karam envisions having raptor, bird of prey, aviaries; reptile cages; enclosures for bobcats, wolves, and other mammals; and an enclosure for water fowl in the wetland, among other things for the sake of all the wildlife in need.

-The animals inspire and keep Karam going.
+The animals inspire Karam and keep her going.
 “They’re grateful,” she said.
 “They don’t know how to express it, but they’re grateful.
 They’re receptive to treatment and have a very strong survival instinct.
 They just fight and fight and fight to live and never give up.
 To be able to provide them a second chance [to live] has been one of the greatest experiences of my life.
-The joy they feel when released (back into the wild) is palpable.”
+The joy they feel when released [back into the wild] is palpable.”